NL33/electron-git/z-plans/z-later-next.md

 --would be nice to have a few other set tags that could be added. such as: music, videos, books, research, etc. Could you have the ability for users to add just those (and only those), while also having the api create tags? not clear, and not a big deal.
 --to start, probably better to not have user created tags.
 To do this, could hide the tag box on the page itself.

+# Showing files

+fyi when show new file, key code is:

+showNewFolderOrDoc(..)

+right now:
+--if you delete a folder, the subfiles of that folder still show in the view until refreshed --I have an apple doc title "Today's schedule" and it shows up first in the file list no matter what (despite alphabetical order).
+Fix that .

 # notable issues to fix
 --compare changes. full document not working.
 Still showing both items. at least this happens when one of the files has changed its name.